 - Preheat the oven to 375 degrees F.

 - Heat a large sauté pan over medium-high heat.
-When hot, add oil and then the onions, garlic, mushrooms, basil, oregano, red pepper flakes, and 1/2 teaspoon of salt.
+When hot, add oil and then the onions, garlic, mushrooms, basil, oregano, red pepper flakes, and 1/4 teaspoon of salt.
 Sauté for 5 minutes or until the mushrooms soften while stirring occasionally.
-Make sure all of the liquid has evaporated from the mushrooms before going to step 3.
+Make sure all of the liquid from the mushrooms has evaporated before moving to step 3.

-- Stir in spinach and cook until the spinach wilts.
-Then remove the pan from the heat and stir in the cooked chicken.
-Set aside.
+- Stir in spinach; cook until wilted and all of its moisture has evaporated.
+Remove the pan from the heat and stir in the cooked chicken.
+Set it aside.

-- In a small saucepan, combine the chicken broth, milk, nutmeg, and remaining 1 teaspoon of salt.
-Bring to a slow simmer over medium heat.
-Once the mixture starts to bubble up around the edges, gradually whisk in the flour and let simmer until thickened, about 5-10 minutes.
+- In a small bowl make a slurry by whisking together 1/2 cup chicken stock with flour.
+It should be thick milky consistency.
+Set it aside.
+In a small saucepan, combine the remaining 1 1/2 cups chicken broth, milk, nutmeg, and 1 teaspoon of salt.
+Bring to a slow simmer over medium heat, stirring occassionally.
+Once the mixture starts to bubble up around the edges, add the slurry while whisking nonstop.
+Simmer until thickened, about 5-8 minute, whisking occassionally.
 Stir in Parmesan cheese and then remove from heat.

 - Pour 1/2 cup sauce into bottom of 10X10 square baking dish, top with 2 noodles, 1 cup chicken mixture, 1 cup sauce, and 1/4 cup mozzarella, making sure noodles are covered with sauce.
 You can even press them down lightly.
 Repeat 3 more layers with noodles, chicken, sauce, and cheese.
 Last layer will have slightly more sauce and remaining cheese on top.

 - Cover baking dish with aluminum foil and bake for 25 minutes.
 Uncover and bake for 15 minutes longer.
 If desired, broil for 2-3 minutes for golden brown top.
-Let stand 5-8 minutes before serving.
+Let stand 15-20 minutes before cutting and serving.

 Keywords: comfort food, white lasagna, no boil noodles, easy